go-ozzo/ozzo-validation/README.md

 This could be useful if you are using snake case or camelCase in your JSON responses.

-You may even customize the tag name by changing `validation.ErrorTag` so that you can reuse other tags you set for struct fields (e.g. `json`) without adding a new tag for every needed field.
+You may customize the tag name by changing `validation.ErrorTag`.
+For example, you may set `validation.ErrorTag` to be `"json"` if you want to reuse the JSON field names as error field names.

 ## Required vs. Not Nil